French Polynesia: History

 After France declared a protectorate over Tahiti in 1842 and fought a war with Tahiti (1844–1847), the British and French signed the Jarnac Convention in 1847, declaring that the kingdoms of Raiatea, Huahine and Bora Bora were to remain independent from both powers and that no single chief was to be allowed to reign over the entire archipelago.
 France eventually broke the agreement, and the islands were annexed and became a colony in 1888 (eight years after the Windward Islands) after many native resistances and conflicts called the Leewards War, lasting until 1897.

 In the 1880s, France claimed the Tuamotu Archipelago, which formerly belonged to the Pōmare Dynasty, without formally annexing it.
 Having declared a protectorate over Tahuata in 1842, the French regarded the entire Marquesas Islands as French.
 In 1885, France appointed a governor and established a general council, thus giving it the proper administration for a colony.
 The islands of Rimatara and Rūrutu unsuccessfully lobbied for British protection in 1888, so in 1889 they were annexed by France.
 Postage stamps were first issued in the colony in 1892.
-The first official name for the colony was Établissements de l'Océanie (Establishments in Oceania); in 1903 the general council was changed to an advisory council and the colony's name was changed to Établissements français de l'Océanie (French Establishments in Oceania).
+The first official name for the colony was Établissements de l'Océanie (Establishments in Oceania); in 1903 the general council was changed to an advisory council, and the colony's name was changed to Établissements français de l'Océanie (French Establishments in Oceania).

-In 1940, the administration of French Polynesia recognised the Free French Forces and many Polynesians served in World War II.
+In 1940, the administration of French Polynesia recognised the Free French Forces, and many Polynesians served in World War II, primarily in North Africa and parts of Italy.
 Unknown at the time to the French and Polynesians, the Konoe Cabinet in Imperial Japan on 16 September 1940 included French Polynesia among the many territories which were to become Japanese possessions, as part of the "Eastern Pacific Government-General" in the post-war world.
 However, in the course of the war in the Pacific the Japanese were not able to launch an actual invasion of the French islands.

-In 1946, Polynesians were granted French citizenship and the islands' status was changed to an overseas territory; the islands' name was changed in 1957 to Polynésie Française (French Polynesia).
-In 1962, France's early nuclear testing ground in Algeria was no longer usable when Algeria became independent and the Moruroa atoll in the Tuamotu Archipelago was selected as the new testing site; tests were conducted underground after 1974.
+In 1946, Polynesians were granted French citizenship and the islands' status was changed to an overseas territory.
+The islands' name was changed in 1957 to Polynésie Française (French Polynesia).
+In 1962, France's early nuclear testing ground in Algeria was no longer usable when Algeria became independent and the Moruroa atoll in the Tuamotu Archipelago was selected as the new testing site.
+Nuclear tests were conducted underground after 1974.
 In 1977, French Polynesia was granted partial internal autonomy; in 1984, the autonomy was extended.
 French Polynesia became a full overseas collectivity of France in 2003.

 In September 1995, France stirred up widespread protests by resuming nuclear testing at Fangataufa atoll after a three-year moratorium.
 The last test was on 27 January 1996.
 On 29 January 1996, France announced that it would accede to the Comprehensive Test Ban Treaty, and no longer test nuclear weapons.